1. Attendance and Voting

 The quorum for the transaction of business at a faculty meeting is met when the number of those required to attend, eligible to vote, and present at the meeting is greater than one-half of the number of tenure-line faculty, lecturers, and resident artists not on leave in a given semester.
 Faculty on leave are not required to attend, but retain the privilege of attendance and vote; if faculty members attend a meeting of the faculty while they are on leave, they will be counted when constituting the quorum (voted by the faculty December 2017).7.
 Agenda

 An advance notice of the agenda of each meeting is normally sent to members of the faculty.
 Items not on the agenda may be discussed at any meeting and voted upon at any meeting of the faculty.
-Whenever possible, the minutes of the meetings of the Committee of Six held since the last faculty meeting and copies of all recommendations to be considered by the faculty will be sent to each member of the faculty with the agenda.
+Whenever possible, the minutes of the meetings of the Faculty Executive Committee held since the last faculty meeting and copies of all recommendations to be considered by the faculty will be sent to each member of the faculty with the agenda.

 In October 1980, the faculty voted that: